OData/odata.net/README.md

 The easiest way to run the perf benchmarks is to use the [Microsoft.Crank](https://github.com/dotnet/crank) toolset.

-- Install the [Crank controller](https://www.nuget.org/packages/Microsoft.Crank.Controller), the CLI use to run benchmarks:
+- Install the [Crank controller](https://www.nuget.org/packages/Microsoft.Crank.Controller), the CLI used to run benchmarks:

     ```text
-    dotnet tool install -g --version "0.2.0-*"
+    dotnet tool install -g Microsoft.Crank.Controller --version "0.2.0-*"
     ```
 - Install the [Crank agent](https://www.nuget.org/packages/Microsoft.Crank.Agent), service that executes benchmark jobs.
-This should be install on the server(s) where the benchmarks will run.
+This should be installed on the server(s) where the benchmarks will run.
 Install locally if you intend to run benchmarks locally.

     ```text
     dotnet tool install -g Microsoft.Crank.Agent --version "0.2.0-*"